What Is An FHA Amendatory Clause?

 The FHA Amendatory Clause, Explained

 For the purchase of a home to "go through," a borrower must sign an amendatory clause.
 The FHA amendatory clause is a disclosure that goes into effect for those who choose to purchase a home using an FHA loan.
-If the home appraisal comes in below the agreed-upon price of a home you plan to purchase, the FHA amendatory clause enables FHA home buyers to cancel the home purchase and receive a refund of their earnest money.
-In short, it will allow you, the home buyer, to back out of the sale without any sort of penalty.

 The buyer, co-buyer, seller, buyer's agent and seller's agent must sign the FHA amendatory clause.
 The FHA will not insure or guarantee the loan if it’s not signed.

-When The Clause Is Required
+When The FHA Amendatory Clause Takes Effect

 An FHA amendatory clause is not required on certain home purchases, including in the following situations: